 Renesas Electronics Corporation

-- Defending BA in five class actions in Canada relating to air cargo and fuel surcharge fees.
+- Representing BA in five separate class actions in Ontario, BC and Quebec relating to price-fixing allegations.